+ REMEMBRANCE +

 Maris Ann Murphy, my niece, and mother of the wonderful Kara Konray

-Paul Owen Murphy, my older brother, the4 newspaperman all his life
+Paul Owen Murphy, my suave older brother, newspaperman all his life 8-15-28/12-18-93

-Kermit Noll, short, quiet grade school pal
+Kermit Noll, short, quiet grade-school pal

 Ecie Oliver, our kind, diffident, concerned, neighbor